FrailWords/website_hugo/content/posts/privacy_7_vpn_and_india.md

     provide “Internet proxy like services” through the use of VPN technologies, standard or proprietary, to general Internet subscribers/users.

-This explanation is opens up so many questions, I am not even sure what to say.
+This explanation opens up so many questions, I am not even sure what to say.
 Are corporate VPNs not "Internet proxy like services" ? ?

 <br />